-■ The integration of the PBCRG system into the intergovernmental fiscal transfer system further facilitated delivery to the public financial management system of at least \$2 million over the coming years to finance resilient interventions in the four selected districts under LoCAL. ■ LoCAL's implementing partners - the Ministry of Land, Environment and Rural Development, through its National Directorate of Environment, and the Ministry of Economy and Finance, through the National Directorate of Planning and Budget - have supported policy dialogue among the development partners and donors to consolidate LoCAL-driven experience in the Gaza and Inhambane provinces for the 2018-2022 period.
-The development impact achieved within the Environmental Sector Support Programme (PASA II) financed by Danida, the European Union and the Irish Development Aid, combined with the programmatic lessons emerging up from implementation of the LoCAL mechanism in Gaza, has guided the programmatic design and start of implementation of resilient development interventions in the Nampula and Zambezia provinces for the 2018-2022 period. ) achievements ■ The LoCAL initiative, with its local government-led development interventions in Gaza Province, has been reinforced with financial support from the Swedish Embassy in Mozambique; ultimately, this has enhanced government capabilities in financing local adaptation plans in Gaza and Inhambane Provinces.
+achievements The integration of the PBCRG system into the intergovernmental fiscal transfer system further facilitated delivery to the public financial management system of at least S2 million over the coming years to finance resilient interventions in the four selected districts under LoCAL.
+LoCAL's implementing partners - the Ministry of Land, Environment and Rural Development, through its National Directorate of Planning and Budget - have supported policy dialogue among the development partners and donors to consolidate LoCAL-driven experience in the Gaza and Inhambane provinces for the 2018-2022 period.
+The development impact achieved within the Environmental Sector Support Programme (PASA II) financed by Danida, the European Union and the Irish Development Aid, combined with the programmatic lessons emerging up from implementation of the LoCAL mechanism in graz, has guided the programmatic design and start of implementation of resilient development interventions in the Nampula and Zambezia provinces for the 2018-2022 period.
+The LoCAL initiative, with its local government-led development interventions in Gaza Province, has been reinforced with financial support from the Swedish Embassy in Mozambique; ultimately, this has enhanced government capabilities in financing local adaptation plans in Gaza and Inhambane Provinces.
 Discussions between the Swedish Embassy and UNCDF, with the support of the Ministry of Economy and Finance and the Ministry of Land, Environment and Rural Development, began in 2106; these were finalized with an agreement signed in 2018 by the Swedish Embassy and UNCDF aimed at reinforcing locally based development finance within the LoCAL programme (Phase II).
-This crucial step guarantees follow-up financing after the initial pilot phase (2015-2018), which was financed and supported by the Belgian Development Cooperation in Gaza Province with a budget of \$2 million. ■ Overall, Belgian and Swedish development support will cover a five-year period starting from August 2018 for Gaza and Inhambane.
-In addition, UNCDF is managing - in consultation with the government - financial resources for localized technical assistance to further operationalize the local adaptation plans in both provinces.
-LoCAL programmatic development interventions - which were launched in Gaza with Belgian Development Cooperation financial support and UNCDF technical assistance in July 2015 - support and build on existing government-led and -managed climate change adaptation experiences in four more selected Gaza districts (eight in total).
-The current programme's up-scaling phase expands on this to include five new districts in Inhambane to be supported within the Swedish budgetary framework.
-The initial country-based tailored LoCAL strategic development methodology and programmatic design was funded globally with European Union Headquarters funds, Sweden's Headquarters funds and UNCDF core financial resources. ) adaptation measures and investments Since LoCAL's inception, a total of 44 projects have been prioritized and launched, of which 24 were completed and 20 are ongoing with completion expected by 2020.
+This crucial step guarantees follow-up financing after the initial pilot phase (2015-2018), which was financed and supported by the Belgian Development Support will cover a five-year period starting from August 2018 for Gaza and Inhambane.
+In addition, UNCDF is managing - in consultation with the government 3 adaptation measures and investments Since LoCAL's inception, a total of 49 projects have been prioritized and launched, of which 24 were completed and 25 are ongoing or planned with completion expected by 2020/2021.
 Overall, the investments are expected to benefit more than 320,000 people, improving their resilience to climate change and their food security.
 Sectors and activities include infrastructure projects consisting of the drilling of a borehole to provide Chibutane villagers with access to clean water; a pumping infrastructure which connects the borehole to the village school attended by 122 pupils and to irrigated fields; irrigation and dam systems to improve water availability for agricultural purposes year round; rehabilitation and climate-proofing of a local research centre; and the launch of a fish production system in Massinger. lessons learned Through a dialogue among district technical teams and central government staff, the procurement process was highlighted as an element in the local development process which should receive special attention.
 The majority of capacity development interventions in the coming months should be aimed at supporting local governments in implementing and complying with the 2016 National Decree on Procurement of Goods and Services.
 LoCAL will increase its technical support in procurement through the National Directorate of Planning and Budgeting's human resource structure.
 LoCAL trainings in public financial management should build district technical staff capacities in matters related to budgetary programming, execution and accountability.
 LoCAL directly supports the state-district budget transfer system, channelling climate finance through e-SISTAFE.
 PBCRGs should be accompanied with continuous support and capacity development trainings of the relevant ministries to ensure a suitable tracking system at all levels.